DeNetPRO/Desktop-Client/README.md

-# StorageProvider
+# DeNet Storage Provider

-StorageProvider is app for get access to decentralized storage network
+DeNet Storage Provider is user-side client of decentralized storage network.

 ## We created launcher app, to make test launch easy
 **Step to start**